winglang/wing/libs/wingsdk/CONTRIBUTING.md

 Contains tests for the different parts of the SDK.

-It also includes a `sandbox` folder which is a root of a CDK for TF project that you can use to deploy a mock app to the cloud or to our local simulator.
+It also includes a `sandbox` folder which includes a base Wing app that can be deployed to a cloud provider.
+See more details in the [Sandbox](#sandbox) section.

 ## Setting up and building the project